 I mean, we walked across the street to celebrate “Fall Festival.”

 We weren’t allowed to stay long at the party, though, which was disappointing to me at the time, and before I knew it, Mom and Tom were standing in the doorway of the room, telling us it was time to go.
 We had someplace else to be that night.

 So I took one last turn at bobbing for apples . . .

 (*ahem* in case you didn’t know, that’s an ancient pagan ritual)

 . . . and we left.
 By that time, my costume make-up was all messed up because of the apple-bobbing, but it didn’t matter, because mom scrubbed my face clean for the event we were going to, anyway.

 Here’s where my memories got a bit confused for a long time.
-Because of some of the memories I have surrounding costumes and a party/ritual at Pamela’s house (one of my childhood programmers, who I called the “Good Witch”), I automatically connected the memories of that first Halloween celebration with a subsequent party at Pamela’s house.
+Because of some of the memories I have surrounding costumes and a party/ritual at the house of a woman I will call “Pam” (one of my childhood programmers, who I called the “Good Witch”), I automatically connected the memories of that first Halloween celebration with a subsequent party at Pam’s house.
 But now, I’m pretty sure we went someplace else that Halloween night, and the party I’ve always clearly and vividly remembered at Pam’s house was during the Christmas season.

 (well . . . the party part of the night is very clear, anyway; the awful ending, however — the ritual part — is still hazy for me)

-Of course, we might have gone to Pamela’s house on that Halloween night, too, but if we did, I don’t know which of my memories connect to that particular night.
+Of course, we might have gone to Pam’s house on that Halloween night, too, but if we did, I don’t know which of my memories connect to that particular night.